lupyuen/lupyuen.github.io/src/openocd.md

     This means that the remapped JTAG Port is working OK.

 1. Remap Tip: When we reboot PineCone with Jumper set to `H` (Bootloader Mode), PineCone switches back to the Default JTAG Port.
-The LED turns multicolor.
+The LED turns multicolour.

     Set the Jumper to `L` (Normal Mode) and reboot PineTime to restore the Remapped JTAG Port.
 The LED turns bright white.